pubgeo/IARPA-SMART/README.md

 # IARPA SMART Overview
 The [IARPA Space-Based Machine Automated Recognition Technique (SMART) program](https://www.iarpa.gov/research-programs/smart)

 For more information on the problem formulation and the dataset, please see our [publication](https://doi.org/10.1117/12.2663071).
 A video recording of the presentation of this paper can be found [here](https://doi.org/10.1117/12.2663071) as well.
+For a copy of the paper,

 # About this repository

 The Johns Hopkins University Applied Physics Laboratory (JHU/APL) led the development of a large dataset containing spatio-temporal annotations of large scale heavy construction activity.

 TODO: ADD MORE